rhi-batstone/code_best_practice/README.md

 ### Make a README
   * Here is the [GDS guidance on writing READMEs](https://gds-way.cloudapps.digital/manuals/readme-guidance.html#writing-readmes)
   * Include
-      * You contact details
+      * Your contact details
       * How to run the code
       * A licence (SG default is [OGL](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/))
       * An estimate of run time if it takes longer than a couple minutes
-  * Helps the user:
+  * This helps the user:
       * Understand what the project is
       * Learn how to use the project
 ### Comment all code